Hariiiy/Hariiiy/README.md

 <img src="image/Museum_TitleBanner.png" width="720" />

->『"I was assigned to the night shift at a museum — but something keeps moving in the corridors after midnight."』
+>『"I was assigned to the night shift at a museum — but something keeps moving in the corridors after midnight."』⠀⠀[Click to Open]

 </summary>